raspberrypilearning/flip-treat-webcards/en/step_7.md

 **ImageName:** Halva.png
 **TreatName:** Halva
-**TreatDescription:** It's popularity around the world has led to many variations of this treat sweetened with sugar and honey.
+**TreatDescription:** Halva's popularity around the world has led to many variations of this treat sweetened with sugar and honey.

 --- /collapse ---